Compare hotels in French Polynesia from AU$331

 includes taxes & fees

-When you stay at Hilton Hotel Tahiti in Faaa, you'll be near the airport, within a 5-minute drive of Papeete Market and Port de Papeete.
+With a stay at Hotel Reva Tahiti, you'll be centrally located in Papeete, within a 5-minute walk of Papeete Market and Port de Papeete.

 Boutique Hotel Kon Tiki Tahiti